hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/for_each_geometry_zone.rst

     Which subset of the chosen *Domain* to process.

 Index
    Index of the element in the source geometry.
-Note that the same index can occure more than once when iterating over multiple geometry component types at once.
+Note that the same index can occur more than once when iterating over multiple geometry component types at once.

 Element